LiamSkirrow/unique-chinese-characters/README.md

-# unique-chinese-characters
+# Unique Chinese Characters
-In a given text, form a list of unique Chinese characters for individual study
+In a given text, output a list of unique Chinese characters for individual study.
+Useful for figuring out how many individual characters are in a single piece of text.